|

 where scales as

-It's noteworthy that in Hilbert space, the sequence of operations
+in Hilbert space, the sequence of operations involving a translation

 and a 'boost'